Bremen-Vegesack

-Vegesack is a northern district of Bremen, the capital of the German state Free Hanseatic City of Bremen (Freie Hansestadt Bremen).
+Vegesack (/de/) is a northern district of Bremen, the capital of the German state Free Hanseatic City of Bremen (Freie Hansestadt Bremen).

 Geography

 Vegesack is located about 20 km north from the centre of Bremen-city at the mouth of the river Lesum, beside the river Weser.
 Abutting the district of Vegesack to the northwest is the district of Blumenthal, in the southeast the district of Burglesum.
 Across the river Weser is the Lower Saxony village Lemwerder, connected to Vegesack by a ferry service.